Michael A. Szonyi

-Michael Szonyi (宋怡明) is Frank Wen-Hsiung Wu Memorial Professor of Chinese History and the former Director of the Fairbank Center for Chinese Studies (2016-2022) at Harvard University.
+Michael Szonyi (宋怡明) is Frank Wen-Hsiung Wu Professor of Chinese History and the former Director of the Fairbank Center for Chinese Studies (2016-2022) at Harvard University.
 He is a social historian of late imperial and modern China who studies local society in southeast China using a combination of traditional textual sources and ethnographic-style fieldwork.
-He has written, translated or edited seven books, including The Art of Being Governed: Everyday Politics in Late Imperial China (2017); A Companion to Chinese History (2017), Cold War Island: Quemoy on the Front Line (2008; Chinese edition 2016) and Practicing Kinship (2002).
-He is also co-editor, with Jennifer Rudolph, of The China Questions: Critical Insights on a Rising Power (2018).
+He has written, translated or edited eleven books, including The Art of Being Governed: Everyday Politics in Late Imperial China (2017) and Cold War Island: Quemoy on the Front Line (2008).
+He is also co-editor, with Jennifer Rudolph, of The China Questions: Critical Insights on a Rising Power (2018), and, with Jennifer Rudolph and Adele Carrai, of The China Questions 2: Critical Insights into US-China Relations (2022).
+He is currently writing a modern history of village China.

 A frequent commentator on Chinese affairs, Szonyi is a Fellow of the Public Intellectuals Program of the National Committee on US-China relations.
 He recently completed a term as member of the China and Inner Asia Council of the Association for Asian Studies, and served for many years as English-language editor for the journal of Historical Anthropology.